Skip to content

 • browser projects start with desktop

-Only add config/sounding.js when your app needs a real override, such as datastore: 'inherit', datastore: 'external', or custom browser behavior.
+Only add config/sounding.js when your app needs a real override, such as datastore: 'inherit', datastore: 'external', custom browser behavior, or widening Sounding beyond the default test-only environment.

 4. Write your first trial